m0lDaViA/BCnEncoder.NET/README.md

 A Cross-platform BCn / DXT encoding libary for .NET

 # What is it?
 BCnEncoder.NET is a library for compressing rgba images to different block-compressed formats.
-It has no native dependencies and is .NET Standard 2.1 compatible.
+It has no native dependencies ~~and is .NET Standard 2.1 compatible~~.
+Removed .NET Framkework and .NET 2.1 support and added .NET 8 support.

 Supported formats are:
  - Raw unsigned byte R, RG, RGB and RGBA formats